HOME

 Note: Elizabeth Ann was Sam's sister.

-Immigration: Circa 1871 Samuel and Mary Ann Land immigrated to Philadelphia.
-For more information on Samuel and Mary Ann Land in Philadelphia see below or go to The Lands in Philadelphia now.
+Immigration: Circa 1871 Sam and Mary Ann Land immigrated to Philadelphia.
+For more information on Sam and Mary Ann Land in Philadelphia see below or go to The Lands in Philadelphia now.

 Birth: